Table of Contents

-Breast wall is a low stone wall which is constructed at the hill-side to support (retain) the natural bank of earth.
+A breast wall is a low stone wall that is constructed at the hillside to support (retain) the natural bank of the earth.

 a.
 It is used at the sides of the road to retain the face of a natural bank of earth.

 b.
-It is used to retain natural earth at the bank of the river.
+It is used to retain natural earth at the bank of the rivers.

-Breast wall is designed such that the line of pressure should be normal to the earth pressure or thrust.
+The breast wall is designed such that the line of pressure should be normal to the earth’s pressure or thrust.

 ii.
 It can also be used in hydraulic structures.

 iii.
-It plays a great role to control natural disasters like a landslide, slope failure, etc to some extent.
+It plays a great role to control natural disasters like a landslide, slope failures, etc to some extent.

 iv.
 It is economical.